tengwang0318/Prompt-tuning-QA_ARC/README.md

 After doing experiments, I found that the following conclusion:

-·   the more related training examples in the prompt, the more performance it gets.
+* the more related training examples in the prompt, the more performance it gets.

-·   prompt 2 has better performance than prompt 1 has in the baseline.
+* prompt 2 has better performance than prompt 1 has in the baseline.

-·   reversed True affects LLM inferencing process, LLM might be likely to process the most similar text first.
+* reversed True affects LLM inferencing process, LLM might be likely to process the most similar text first.

 Firstly, find the reason why the baseline doesn’t work well, talk about what baseline might miss and then take action to improve.

-·   the hyperparameters N and max_len might collide with each other, which means that if N is bigger and max_len is small, tokenizer will truncate those last characters.
+* the hyperparameters N and max_len might collide with each other, which means that if N is bigger and max_len is small, tokenizer will truncate those last characters.
 Based on the prompt you defined, the model won’t know what you want it to inference.

-·   Does Phi1.5 really have the capability to inference?
+* Does Phi1.5 really have the capability to inference?

-o  Understand that question might help us figure out why prompt 2 has better performance in Phi1.5 than prompt 1 has.
+  * Understand that question might help us figure out why prompt 2 has better performance in Phi1.5 than prompt 1 has.
 Since prompt 2 doesn’t have candidate answer information but it has much better performance in phi1.5, it’s normal that prompt 1 should be better than prompt 2, but the real situation is not true.

-o  Just execute **tokenizer.batch_decode(output)** to print what Phi1.5 inference and find that the output is full of “computer language code” and Phi1.5 just wants to write code under any other prompts, which is really weird, because the prompt doesn’t contain any code.
+  * Just execute **tokenizer.batch_decode(output)** to print what Phi1.5 inference and find that the output is full of “computer language code” and Phi1.5 just wants to write code under any other prompts, which is really weird, because the prompt doesn’t contain any code.

-o  So I can deduce that phi1.5 might don’t have enough ability to handle this task.
+  * So I can deduce that phi1.5 might don’t have enough ability to handle this task.
 I changed phi1.5 to phi2 and check the output after feeding the prompt, the output is quite reasonable, although it contains some repeated text.

-·   Based on the specified hyper-parameters set, do I choose the most similar come first or the less similar come first in the prompt?
+* Based on the specified hyper-parameters set, do I choose the most similar come first or the less similar come first in the prompt?

-o  After experimenting, it’s better to show the most related QA pair first, which might teach LLM to learn at the right direction.
+  * After experimenting, it’s better to show the most related QA pair first, which might teach LLM to learn at the right direction.

-**3.2 Improvement**
+### **3.2 Improvement**

 The improvement I did has been shown in the part 2.2.
 I will illustrate the performance of experiment directly.